*You cannot manage your team online if you only establish direct connections.

 Adding a remote computer to your team means enabling cloud connectivity for that computer:

-- If you have a Enterprise subscription, you must explicitly enable cloud connectivity.
+- If you license VNC Server with an offline license, you must explicitly enable cloud connectivity.

 You can see the computers in your team on the Computers page of your RealVNC account:

 Renaming a computer in your team

 You rename a computer as it appears in your Team and VNC Viewer on the Computers page of your RealVNC account.
 To rename a computer, click the blue pencil next to the computer, enter the name name and then click the blue tick:

 Removing a computer from your team means disabling cloud connectivity for that computer: